rickfast/hollow-gear/chapter-2-species.md

 > _“We are not children of the gods.
 We are children of the gears — and of the courage to turn them.”_
 > — Tharn proverb, _The Ironwood Path_

+> _“The mind is the oldest machine — and the only one that dreams.”_

+---

+### 🪶 Avenar (Avian Etherborne)

+**Scholars of the skies — calm, calculating, and eternally curious.**

+The Avenar are avian Etherborne descended from the great birds that once nested in the lattice-towers of the upper cities before the Aether Collapse.
+When psionic storms raged across the world, their instincts for flight and mimicry evolved into something greater — the ability to map, model, and mirror the workings of thought itself.
+Today, the Avenar are Hollowgear’s most cerebral people: archivists, strategists, and engineers of both idea and invention.

+Their society prizes precision and contemplation.
+To an Avenar, flight is freedom not of body, but of _mind_ — the ability to soar across knowledge itself.

+**Appearance:** Tall, sleek birdfolk with metallic feathers that shimmer from black to silver-blue under light.
+Their faces are framed by intricate beak-guards or data-filigree masks, and their feathers sometimes carry faint circuitry from Aether exposure.
+**Culture:** Matriarchal and consensus-driven, governed by “choirs” — councils of thinkers who harmonize thought until unity is reached.
+Their architecture is open, geometric, and impossibly symmetrical.
+**Personality:** Analytical, quiet, and courteous, but prone to arrogance when challenged intellectually.

+---

+#### **Avenar Traits**

+-   **Ability Score Increase:** +2 Intelligence, +1 Wisdom
+-   **Size:** Medium
+-   **Speed:** 30 ft, fly 25 ft _(you cannot fly while wearing medium or heavy armor)_
+-   **Aether Recall:** You can perfectly recall any text, sound, or symbol you’ve encountered within the last week.
+-   **Resonant Logic:** Once per short rest, when you fail an Intelligence or Wisdom check, you may reroll it.
+You must use the new result.
+-   **Mimetic Insight:** As a bonus action, you can analyze a creature or device within 30 ft.
+You learn one of the following (your choice): its AC, HP range (low/medium/high), or whether it has psionic capacity.
+-   **Featherlight Descent:** You can fall up to 60 feet without taking damage, and you always land on your feet.
+-   **Languages:** Common, Avenari (a whistling, tonal language), and one of your choice (often an academic dialect).

+---

+> _"The flight of the mind is higher than any wing could carry —
+> and the fall, when it comes, is quieter."_
+> — Archivist Selenn of the Skyforge Choir